cemenenkoff/pythonomicon/README.md

 - `requirements.txt`
   - A text file that lists the Python packages (including their specific versions) required for a project.
 It allows for easy installation of dependencies using `pip install -r requirements.txt`.

-As we want to automate our workflow further, we can introduce some of these intermediate configuration files.
+As you want to automate your workflow further, you can introduce some of these intermediate configuration files.
 Although there are many others, most of my serious Python projects have used the following:
 - `.flake8`
   - Configuration file for [Flake8](https://flake8.pycqa.org/en/latest/), a tool that checks Python code against style guides (like [PEP 8](https://peps.python.org/pep-0008/)) and detects various programming errors.
 - `.gitattributes`